 As well as increasing awareness among its audience, EarthToday is also helping to secure vital wildlife habitats.
 EarthToday is working towards the goal of protecting 50% of our planet by 2050 under the #NatureNeedsHalf global campaign.

 To do this, EarthToday and IFAW are empowering visitors to take action.
-For €1.20 ($1.70) they can protect 1m2 of land that is protected and managed by one of their NGO partners, including IFAW.
+For €1.20 ($2.14 AUD) they can protect 1m2 of land that is protected and managed by one of their NGO partners, including IFAW.
 And receive a digital certification of protection registered to their name.
-The money raised by EarthToday is then reinvested back into the organizations.
+The money raised by EarthToday is then reinvested back into the organisations.
 This allows them to continue their work to protect and restore more landscapes that animals and people call home.

-As a founding partner of EarthToday, visitors can help protect their own square meter in IFAW’s ‘Kitenden Corridor’ project.
+As a founding partner of EarthToday, visitors can help protect their own square metre in IFAW’s ‘Kitenden Corridor’ project.

 In Amboseli National Park and its neighbouring community lands, habitat loss and degradation from the effects of climate change and urbanisation threatens both elephants and the local Maasai community.
 As elephants search for food and water, they destroy crops planted along their migratory routes.
 This can lead to fatal incidents of human-wildlife conflict.